mit-orcd/orcd-docs-edit/docs/recipes/mpi.md

 ```

 ???
 "Side note: hyperthreads"
      There are two or multiple hyperthreads on each CPU core in modern CPU architecture.
-The hyperthread technique is not implemented on this cluster.
+The hyperthread technique is turned off for most nodes of this cluster, but it may be turned on for some nodes as requested by the owner labs.
 In the case that there are two hyerthreads per physical core, the right side of the equation should be `2 * (Total Number of Cores)` instead.

 One way to run hybrid progmrams in Slurm jobs is to use the `-n` flag for the number of MPI tasks and the `-c` flag for the number of threads.
 The follwing is a job script that runs a program with 2 MPI tasks and 8 threads per task on a node with 16 cores.
 ```